dsifford/academic-bloggers-toolkit/readme.txt

 * The last-occurring ordered list is not tagged as a bibliography on page load anymore.
 This is now done upon initial bibliography creation.
 You shouldn't notice a difference, but some users who have used this plugin for a longer period of time may find that some of their older bibliographys are not being correctly identified.
 Email me if this is an issue and I'll walk you thorough it.

+**Special Thanks**
+This update would not have been possible without the help and support of Frank Bennett (@fgbjr).
+Thanks for all your help!

 = 3.1.5 =
 * Fix PubMed bug that resulted in citations with ampersands in the title to be parsed as `&amp;amp;`.
 HT @Da5idHatch